sturdy5/notes/recipes/homesteading/grape-jelly.md

 1. Flip jars upside down on the counter and let cool completely

 This will make jelly that is stable in the fridge for a couple months.

+---

+## Notes

+2025-02-22 - first time I made this and I definitely brought the jelly back to a boil after adding in the sugar too quickly.
+It boiled over and made a huge mess.
+Surprised the smoke alarm didn't go off.
+I can't say that I let it boil for a minute, so I'm not sure how the jelly will turn out.
+I will update this later when it has cooled and I can taste it.